cschreib/vif/doc/sphinx/io-fits-generic.rst

     uint_t file_base::current_hdu() const;

-This function returns the ID of the current HDU (or extensions).
+This function returns the ID of the current HDU (or extension).
 The "primary HDU" has ID of ``0``, and every following HDU has its ID incremented by one.
 Will throw an exception if no file is currently open.

 **Example:**